Multi-Server Coordination#

 True

-When True, the coordinator runs a one-shot L2 resync on startup that paginates an MP server’s GET /l2/keys and backfills usage + eviction trackers from existing L2 contents.
+When True, the coordinator runs a one-shot L2 resync on startup that paginates an MP server’s GET /cache/objects and backfills usage + eviction trackers from existing L2 contents.
 Disable to start from empty trackers (handy for tests, or deployments that start the coordinator before any MP server).

 LMCACHE_MP_COORDINATOR_RESYNC_POLL_INTERVAL